 The Deans Summit provides a space for innovation and collaboration among deans and directors of the nation’s comprehensive Schools of Public Service.

 Dean Trevor Brown of the John Glenn College of Public Affairs at The Ohio State University is the chair of the Deans Summit.
-He succeeded Angela Evans, dean emeritus of the LBJ School at the University of Texas at Austin, who founded the Deans Summit and served as chair from 2017 to 2020.
+Dean Brown succeeds founding chair Angela Evans, dean emeritus of the LBJ School at the University of Texas at Austin.
+The Volcker Alliance assists the chair with coordination, project management, facilitation, documentation, and other supporting activities related to the Deans Summit.

-Engaging active public servants (Chair: Trevor Brown):
+Engaging active public servants